gavinlyonsrepo/pic_16F1619_projects/README.md

 --------------------------------------------
 * Name: pic_16F1619_projects
-* Description: A set of projects for a **Microchip** PIC 16F1619 Micro-controller, written in C(xc8).
+* Description: A set of projects for a **Microchip** PIC 16F1619 Micro-controller, written in C (xc8 complier).
 * Author: Gavin Lyons

 Table of contents